Covian History, Family Crest & Coats of Arms

 Covian Spelling Variations

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Covian has been spelled Cowan, Cowans, Cowen, Cowens, MacCowan, MacCowden and many more.

 Early Notables of the Covian family (pre 1700)

-More information is included under the topic Early Covian Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Covian Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Covian family to Ireland

 Some of the Covian family moved to Ireland, but this topic is not covered in this excerpt.